gonzgonz/cabify_challenge/README.md

 # Vagrant + Ubuntu LTS + Ansible + Nginx Proxy-Cache Server + Static Content Cache + SSL

 ## This is a sample repo created by Gonzalo Arce.
+No external roles or playbooks were used.
+Everything was set up from scratch.
 1 - Clone This Repository

 2 - Run "vagrant up" from your command line (vagrant must be installed first)